+6. Does a conviction affect gun rights?

-A defendant will lose his gun rights if he gets convicted under this statute.
+You will lose your gun rights if you get convicted under this statute.

 A convicted felon is prohibited from buying or owning a gun under California law.

-Since making a drug is a felony, a conviction of this crime will result in a loss of gun rights.
+Since making a drug is a felony, a conviction for this crime will result in a loss of gun rights.

 7. Are there related offenses?

 There are five crimes related to manufacturing a narcotic.
 These are: